jzipfler/carbon/rfcs/text/responsiveGrid.md

 A well designed grid layout will be:
 1. Consistent, which helps users navigate and understand where information will be found.
 2. Responsive, which gives users a predictable experience across multiple devices with different screen sizes.
-3. Adaptable, when designs change over time new design themes can be introduced more quickly
+3. Adaptable, enabling new design themes to be introduced more quickly as designs evolve over time.

 # Detailed design